 Gallerists from other cities and countries flock to Cologne, as the economic and cultural scene reaches a new spring.
 Angela Reitz is one of those gallerists who found Cologne more interesting than even Basel.
 Even the metropolitan area of the city is a welcome ground for contemporary gallerists, such as the HLP Galerie from Wesseling.
 A trend of joint studios and artist-run spaces is coming back to the city, and we advise to stop by one of these eclectic hubs at Co/Atelier in Nippes.

 As the Urban Art scene flourishes across Germany, it certainly did take Cologne as well.
 To support the new contemporary movement, Cityleaks Festival was founded in Mülheim.
 Street Art is also booming in the part of the city called Ehrenfeld, while the galleries dedicated to the rebellious expression are not exactly new to the city.
 They can be found in the area near Brüsseler Platz, a lively quarter populated with bars and restaurants.

-Supporting the movement, KÖLNER LISTE 2017 will have its own Urban Art section this year.
+Supporting the movement, our Cologne art fair has its own Urban Art Section.

 Cologne – City to Love

 We finish our little virtual tour of Cologne city with the latest trends in contemporary art.
 Creativity is definitely a part of the city’s soul and it can be followed on through both history and geography.
 Understanding the need to relax and just enjoy the view after a thought-provoking day, we would a coffee at the Sculpture Park, a meditative rest at the Old St. Alban’s memorial, or just a chill in one of the Cologne’s beautiful public parks.